lucasrodes/whatstk/docs/source/contribute.rst

 Bug reporting
 -------------
-Please report any bug that you may found to the `issues <https://github.com/lucasrodes/whatstk/issues>`_ section.
+Please report any bug that you may find to the `issues <https://github.com/lucasrodes/whatstk/issues>`_ section.

 ----